The Arabs: The land does not belong to Israel

 And if the sons of Ishmael recognize that Avraham (Arabic, Ibrahim) is a father of Ishmael and Yitschak, as they claim, then they should also recognize that neither of them had ever taken possession of it.

 And if the sons of Ishmael recognize the Creator of the earth as the God of Avraham, as they claim, then they should also recognize the laws of the land He laid down for observance.

 But do they?
 What do we see in that small piece of land?

-One just needs to see the land from above to notice that wherever the Arabs are present, the land is dry and barren, as it was before the Jews returned.
-But wherever the Jews live in the land, it is green and fruitful, because of the Jews.
-So with Jerusalem, the Arab part is dry and the Jewish part: green.
+One just needs to see the land from above to notice that wherever the Arabs live, the land is dry and barren, as it was before the Jews.
+But wherever the Jews live, the Land is green and fruitful, because of the Jews.
+So is it with Jerusalem: The Arab Quarter is dry, and the Jewish Quarter is green.

 Therefore, if two peoples claim the possession of the Promised Land, the right belongs to the one with which the land flourishes and blossoms: a sure sign of a good stewardship and also a sign to whom YHVH has given it.

 So, are the Arabs wrong to say the Land does not belong to Israel?
 No, they are right.
 The land does not belong to Israel.
 The land belongs to YHVH alone who gave it to Israel for the sake of the fathers.

 May we merit seeing the coming of our Mashiach speedily in our days.